The Black Prism

 The Black Prism is a fantasy novel by American author Brent Weeks.
-It is the first book in the five-volume Lightbringer Series and follows Gavin Guile, known as the 'Prism' and the most powerful person in the world, as he combats an uprising led by a self-proclaimed king.
+It is the first book in the five-volume Lightbringer Series and follows Gavin Guile, a religious leader known as the 'Prism' and the most powerful person in the world, as he combats an uprising led by a self-proclaimed king.

 The book is described by the author as "a story of normal brothers—who happen to be in extraordinary circumstances" and explores themes of conflict, resentment, and love.
 It was first released in August 2010 and received mostly positive reviews.

 Background

-The Black Prism is set in a pre-industrial fantasy world that is more advanced than most, featuring gunpowder weapons and widespread use of simple machines like pulleys and gears.
+The Black Prism is set in a pre-industrial fantasy world that is more advanced than most, featuring matchlock gunpowder weapons and widespread use of simple machines like pulleys and gears.
 The story takes place in The Seven Satrapies, a group of seven semi-autonomous countries surrounding a large sea, each ruled by a 'satrap'.
-These satrapies enjoy considerable independence but are under the loose control of a federalist central government known as the Chromeria.
+These satrapies enjoy considerable independence but are under the loose control of a federalist, theocratic central government known as the Chromeria.
 The Chromeria serves as both the governing body and the center for education and regulation of color magic, which is a central element of the series.

 The ruling council of the Chromeria consists of seven "Colors," representing each satrapy, along with The White and the Prism.
 The series revolves around the magical principle of chromaturgy, where light is harnessed to create 'Luxin.'
 The Prism, apart from being able to use magic from every color, has the unique ability to "split light," allowing them to use magic more efficiently than ordinary magicians, known as 'drafters.'
 A drafter can continue to use magic until enough Luxin residue builds up in their eyes, causing a condition known as 'breaking the halo.'
 At this point, they go mad and try to incorporate Luxin into their own bodies, becoming creatures known as wights.
 The Chromeria, often with the help of the Prism, deals with wights with extreme prejudice.